-Reduce the impact of your recreational activities on water quality by making sure you:
+Reduce the impact of your recreational activities on water quality by making sure you obey GMW and other authority's requirements including:

-- Obey boating speed limits and reduce speed near the shore,

-- Launch boats only at signed sites,

-- Obey refuelling and wastewater rules for houseboats.
+- Only camping in designated camping areas or commercial caravan parks. - Obey boating speed limits and reduce speed near the shore - Launch boats only at signed sites - Obey refuelling and houseboat wastewater rules - Use public toilets or follow camping by-laws - Dispose of all rubbish properly.

-- Avoid high erosion risk areas, and

-- Dispose of all rubbish properly.